wints/documentation/overviews/index.md

 # Guides

 We exist to help you grow your mobile app.
 More users, happier users, repeat users.
 Below is our list of "recipes" -- a list of things you can build thanks to Branch.
 They're meant to give you an idea of what's possible, and to provide the **minimum viable code** to inject these features into your app.
-These appear on the left menu under **Building with Branch**.
+These appear on the left menu under **Integration Guides**.

 ## Basic Integration Guides